ArthurMdrs/riscv-formal/README.md

 Adapted checkers:

 - rvfi_insn_check
+- rvfi_reg_check
+- rvfi_csrw_check

 What has been adapted:

-- Addition of rs3 (used in post-incrementing stores).
+- Addition of rs3 (used in some xpulp instructions).
 - Addition of rd for post-increments (used in post-incrementing stores/loads).
 - Addition of is_hwlp to indicate the last instruction in a hardware loop.
 WIP DOES NOT WORK
 - Addition of hwlp_start to indicate the PC of the first instruction in a hardware loop.
 WIP DOES NOT WORK
+- Named all assumptions, assertions and covers for better debugging.

 RISC-V Formal Verification Framework
 ====================================